-The following procedure will be utilized:
+The following procedure will be used:

-- The Dean of Students will meet with the student in question. - The parents/guardians will be notified, the student will be suspended pending the DRC results. - The Dean of Students will notify the parent/guardian regarding the DRC's procedures. - At the DRC meeting, the Dean of Students will present the case. - After the family has been given the opportunity to provide additional information, the formal meeting is adjourned, and the Council will go into closed session to formulate a recommendation. - The Dean of Students will present the details of the case and inform the Principal of the Council's recommendations. - The Dean of Students will inform the parents of the decision.
+- The Dean of Students will meet with the student. - The student will be suspended pending the outcome of the DRC. - The parents/guardians will be notified of the suspension and the DRC process. - At the DRC meeting: - The Dean of Students will present the case. - The family may offer additional context or information. - The meeting is concluded, and the Council enters closed session to discuss and develop a recommendation.

+- The Dean of Students will present the Council's recommendations to the Principal. - The Dean of Students communicates the final decision to the family.